Imperal Docs

 ctx.ai.* — LLM inference

 Calling ctx.ai.complete(...) from inside a handler makes a synchronous LLM inference call, typically 500–3 000 ms. For most @chat.function handlers this is the single most expensive operation available.
-The Pydantic feedback loop (SDK v4.1.0+) can trigger up to two additional inference calls on validation failure — up to 6 000 ms in the worst case.
+Separately, if your typed arguments fail validation, the platform may re-prompt the model up to twice to correct them — additional inference latency, up to roughly 6 000 ms in the worst case.

 Recommendation: avoid ctx.ai in panel handlers entirely.
 In @chat.function handlers, use it only where the LLM's reasoning is genuinely irreplaceable.
 For skeleton handlers, ctx.ai is more acceptable because the skeleton runs in the background.